dennisvang/tufup/README.md

 4. Set up your `notsotuf` repository (on the same server or another server), but keep the `pyupdater` repository in place as long as necessary to allow all clients to update.
 5. From now on, build, package, sign and deploy using `notsotuf`, as described elsewhere in this document.

+## Platform support

+The `notsotuf` package is aimed primarily at **Windows** applications.
+Basic `notsotuf.client` functionality should also work on Mac or Linux, provided a custom `move_and_exit` hook is specified in `Client.update()`.
+However, these platforms are not actively supported.
+Moreover, Linux applications are probably better off using native packaging solutions, or solutions such as Flatpak or Snapcraft.

+Read the [Python packaging overview][8] for more information.

 [1]: https://github.com/theupdateframework/python-tuf
 [2]: https://theupdateframework.io/